Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches a single URL and returns clean markdown.
-It distinguishes itself from siblings by highlighting advantages over built-in WebFetch for local-cache reuse, authenticated pages, JS-rendered SPAs, and structured metadata.
+The description clearly states 'Fetch a single URL and return clean markdown,' specifying verb and resource.
+It distinguishes from sister tool 'WebFetch' by listing advantages like local-cache reuse, authenticated pages, JS-rendered SPAs, and structured metadata.
+This makes the tool's unique purpose immediately clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.